DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 - [x] Consider location of "Geospatial Data Repositories" section to just above regional repositories ...
 - [x] Consider separate discussion of difference between registries, clearinghouses, and trusted repositories ...
 - [x] Add section on using QGIS to inspect shapefiles.
+- [x] Check other GIS primers for data citation suggestions and add as needed.
+- [x] Move GIS shapefile repositories section under paragraph on registries, clearinghouses, and trusted repositories.
+- [ ] Verify that dataset or data set is spelled consistently.
+- [ ] Verify that heading capitalization is consistent.
+- [ ] Verify that capitalization of shapefile or Shapefile is consistent.
 [ ] ... additional to-do items go here

 ## Overview